 Infrastructure logic instead is the logic that describes how the software application operates.
-Classes that contain infrastructure logic define what we need to make the code work.
-For example, if we get an XYZ HTTP response, then do XYZ.
+Classes that contain infrastructure logic define what you need to make the code work.
+For example, if you get an XYZ HTTP response, then do XYZ.

 API design and development are some of the core activities of a backend engineer.

 Backend engineers work in close contact with frontend engineers and UX designers.

 Backend engineers must be thoughtful about the endpoints to expose, what endpoints will return, etc.